-The Division of Emergency Management and several County Departments in conjunction with the Florida Department of Health at St. Lucie County operates a Special Needs Shelter for individuals who seek shelter from a disaster and need medical assistance.
-Those who have a medical condition that does not meet requirement for hospital admittance but needs medical assistance can be eligible for the Special Needs Shelter.
-If you are eligible for a Special Needs Shelter your kit should include the following: a list of medications and dosage, a 30 day supply of medications, vital medical equipment for those who may be electrically or oxygen dependent, back-up energy sources for essential medical equipment, any special dietary needs or food, as well as personal information including photo ID, insurance card, emergency contacts, and your primary care providers contact information.
-For more information, visit the St. Lucie County Special Medical Needs website.
-This Special Needs Shelter is located at the Havert L. Fenn Center: 2000 Virginia Avenue Fort Pierce, FL 34982.
-For additional information on how to register for the Special Needs Program contact the Department of Public Safety (772) 462-8100.
+Information on disaster preparedness and the locations of shelters in St. Lucie County can be found on St. Lucie County's website.

+If you are eligible for a Special Needs Shelter, your kit should include the following: a list of medications and dosage, a 30-day supply of medications, vital medical equipment for those who may be electrically or oxygen dependent, backup energy sources for essential medical equipment, any special dietary needs or food, as well as personal information including photo ID, insurance card, emergency contacts, and your primary care providers contact information.